Anabolic Full Body Routines. Let’s cehck them out.

 - Close grip bench press – 1 set of 8 reps

-Rep performance: heavy weight for reps in the 8-10 range, use rest pause to promote "the burn" which helps to promote GH release.
-So you will pick a weight that allows you to fail before 6 reps, say at 4 reps.
-Then use a rest pause of an 8 count to knock a few more reps, then do it again.
 Do not take longer than an 8 count!
-If you do not feel enough of a burn at the end of the set, you can add static holds, where you would stop at the half-way point of the rep and count to 5, do this on all reps (use a power rack and have spotters).
+If you do not feel enough of a burn at the end of the set, you can add static holds.
+This is where you would stop at the half-way point of the rep and count to 5.
+Do this on all reps (use a power rack or have spotters).
 This will definitely increase the intensity of the set but you may have to work up to it.
-This will be an awkward technique, however, on certain movements like deads and cleans, so avoid it on those exercises.
+This will be an awkward technique, however, on certain movements like deads and cleans.
+Avoid it on those exercises.

-For rep performance, I like to use explosive up and slow down on my sets, and I don't like to pause at the top.
-This type of continuous tension keeps constant tension on the muscle, when you pause at the top, you take tension off the muscle.
-Add weight on all exercises every workout, even if it's just a few pounds.
+For rep performance, I like to use explosive up and slow down on my sets.
+I don’t like to pause at the top.
+This type of continuous tension keeps constant tension on the muscle.
+When you pause at the top, you take tension off the muscle.
+Add weight on all exercises every workout, even if it’s just a few pounds.

 - Power cleans – 3 warm up sets, 2 working sets of 8-10 reps